Basic Information

 At the intersection of Mathews Road and Barksdale Ferry Road

 - Origin of name The house received the name Scotch Cross because it was built near a settlement by the same name.
-Was also called the J. Wesley Brooks House for the home's builder and first owner (National Register, p.
+It was also called the J. Wesley Brooks House for the home's builder and first owner (1, p.
 6).

 - Current status Believed to be privately owned and restored